Talk to a top lawyer for free

 Examples of temporary orders include:

-• Limiting each spouse's ability to alter marital funds or property
+• Limiting each spouse's ability to alter marital assets or property

 • Protecting one spouse from the other